derykmakgill/john/_posts/2013-02-01-pointlike-fitting-package.md

 comments: true
 redirect_from: "/2013/02/01/pointlike/"
 permalink: pointlike-fitting-package
+excerpt: I recently migrated this website from Wordpress to Github pages using Jekyll and poole.
+So far I am really happy with the transition.
+Over time, I grew to really dislike how heavy-weight Wordpress is.
+I dislike how WYSIWYG editors make it really hard to see what HTML is being generated...
 ---

 ![The Gamma-cygni SNR observed by Fermi.
 This image was created in pointlike and is from http://arxiv.org/abs/1207.0027.](/assets/gamma_cygni_pointlike-940x935.jpg)